 Power is supplied via the red and black cable.
 Connect the red cable to your 12V DC source positive (+12V).
-The black cable does not need connecting as the negative supply connection will be made through the RCA cable to the negative supply of the instrument.
-The black cable is only needed should the SP-2 or SP-4 be connected to a PC or third party instruement.
+If the SP-5 and your display unit share the same ground / negative, the black cable does not need connecting as the negative supply connection will be made through the RCA cable to the negative supply of the instrument.
+The black cable is only needed should the SP-2 or SP-5 be connected to a PC or third party instrument.
 In this case the black cable should be connected to ground or the power supply negative.
 If you do not need to connect the black cable, wind it in a tight loop and isolate it using electrical tape.

-If you own both a SP-2 and SP-4 you can connect both RCA connectors to a single RCA cable using commonly available RCA splitters.
+If you own both a SP-2 and SP-5 you can connect both RCA connectors to a single RCA cable using commonly available RCA splitters.
 You need to get a splitter that provides two male RCA and one female RCA connector.